 The Committee reviewed and discussed with the Compliance Committee significant updates and actions on SEC, PSE, legal, tax, environmental, safety and other regulatory compliance matters.
-It requires continuous monitoring of claims and litigations.

 The Compliance Officer, Compliance Committee, and the management team of Finance, Legal, Internal Audit and the Subsidiary are regularly invited to Committee meetings to discuss updates in financial performance, regulatory developments and compliance matters.
-The Committee also reviewed and discussed the Company's annual budget, strategic issues, equity investments, risk management, conflict-of-interest, tax planning, equity issues and market/industry developments.
+The Committee also reviewed and discussed the Company's annual budget, strategic issues, investments in subsidiaries, risk management, conflict-of-interest, tax planning, equity issues, market/industry developments and best practices.